randhirkr/docker-webapp/README.md

 # docker-webapp
 Docker build using amazonlinux for hosting static website.
 - pulls latest amazon linux 2 image
-- Install all required packages(git, httpd etc.)
+- installs all required packages(git, httpd etc.)
-- Clones codebase from Github(static website using html, css and javascript)
+- clones codebase from Github(static website using html, css and javascript)
-- Deploys codebase to httpd server and starts the httpd process
+- deploys codebase to httpd server and starts the httpd process

 Finally, webapp container image is pushed to AWS ECR public repository.